tyashin/CIS-CC-UOL-violations/README.md

 In December 2020 these matters were discussed with Dr. Maggie Cooper at the 'Student cafe' UOL forum.
 She told the students that coursework deadlines wouldn’t be delayed.
 Instead of this, she said that
 > Reducing the time available will mean a corresponding reduction in the level of work students will be able to produce, and examiners will expect this and adjust the marking accordingly.

 Being asked about the explicit marking scheme for this new reduced type of courseworks, she refused to provide any.
-A quick note: assessment criteria for the regular courseworks and examinations are available to students at page 31 of Programme regulations 2020-21 ([official link](https://london.ac.uk/sites/default/files/progregs-computing-workexp-new-2020-21.pdf) / [mirror](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/progregs-computing-workexp-new-2020-21.pdf)).
+A quick note: assessment criteria for the regular courseworks and examinations are available to students at page 31 of [Programme regulations 2020-21](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/progregs-computing-workexp-new-2020-21.pdf)).
 An absence of explicit criteria opens the door to misinterpretation and can adversely affect students' grades.
 Although, later, 23rd of December 2020, [Kärt Luik, Programme Manager](https://www.linkedin.com/in/k%C3%A4rt-luik-606603179/?originalSubdomain=uk) posted a message with a hint about new marking criteria:

 > Examiners will be expecting less detail, proportionate to the reduction in time available, not partially-completed submissions.
 Note that we have also adjusted coursework where detailed work is required.

 it was already too late, in our opinion, as the students should have been in the middle of their work by then.
-Also, it could be proved that at least one of the assignments (CO2226 coursework) [was not adjusted](https://uolviolationstracker.web.app/#/single-case/6) according to reduced time available.
-After the interim grades for Coursework 1 were published in March 2021 it became clear (but it's quite hard to prove it documentary) that at least some of the grades were also not adjusted.

 This is a mitigating circumstance by definition:
-> Mitigating circumstances are any serious circumstances beyond your control which may have adversely affected your academic performance.
-(General regulations, p.17 ([official link](https://london.ac.uk/sites/default/files/regulations/progregs-general-2020-2021.pdf) / [mirror](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/progregs-general-2020-2021.pdf))
+> Mitigating circumstances are any serious circumstances beyond your control which may have adversely affected your academic performance. ([General regulations](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/progregs-general-2020-2021.pdf), p.17)

 Being asked if the students could treat this as a mitigating circumstance and, therefore, hand over their courseworks later, Dr. Maggie Cooper refused to count it as a mit.circ.

+Also, it could be proved that at least one of the assignments (CO2226 coursework) was not adjusted according to reduced time available.
+You can compare coursework assignments for [2018-19](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/CO2226_CW1_2018-19.pdf),  [2019-20](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/CO2226_CW1_2019-20.pdf) and  [2020-21](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/CO2226_CW1_2020-21.pdf) yourself and see that neither the structure, nor the level of difficulty have changed.
+After the interim grades for Coursework 1 were published in March 2021 a few students were complaining that at least some of the grades were also not adjusted properly.

 January 29, 2021 students have filled at least one [complaint letter](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/complaints/UOL_Complaint_Letter_01-29-2021.pdf).
 March 10, 2021 (1.5 months later) UOL [responded](https://github.com/tyashin/CIS-CC-UOL-violations/blob/master/complaints/Complaint_Letter_response_10-03-2021.pdf) to this complaint, once again stating that all of its actions were justified and necessitated.